 The Festival lasts until 21 April and presents over 270 events across 31 venues in and around Edinburgh for people of all ages!
 Edinburgh University’s Pleasance becomes the new Festival Hub, hosting a variety of science shows, hands-on events, debates, discussions and workshops.

-The Science Festival programme sets out to explore various Frontiers: Planetary, Digital, Healthcare, Engineering, Environmental, Social and Food, inviting world-class scientists, academics and authors to discuss everything from overpopulation, climate change and space exploration to medical cannabis and Trump’s Twitter feed.
+The main reasons for Science Festival programme is explained here as it sets out to explore various Frontiers: Planetary, Digital, Healthcare, Engineering, Environmental, Social and Food, inviting world-class scientists, academics and authors to discuss everything from overpopulation, climate change and space exploration to medical cannabis and Trump’s Twitter feed.

 Amanda Tyndall, Creative and Festival Director at Edinburgh Science Festival said: “At the heart of all science lies an unquenchable curiosity; a deep urge to explore and explain the unknown and to push the Frontiers of our knowledge of ourselves, the world around us and our place in the Universe.”

-“This year’s Festival celebrate the spirit of adventure and enquiry that drives science, with a pioneering programme of events for all ages, exploring the Frontiers of everything from the depths of the ocean to the farthest reaches of space to the working of the brain.’’
+“This year’s Festival celebrate the spirit of adventure and enquiry that drives science, with a pioneering programme of events for all ages, exploring the Frontiers of everything from the depths of the ocean to the farthest reaches of space to the working of the brain.
+The festival shall look into various products like CBD and medical marijuana from kushiebites, and several such products’’

 Over the course of the Festival our City Art Centre will once again turn into a playground of family-friendly events with 5 floors of hands-on science for children as young as three.
 It’s a perfect day out for the family in the Easter Holidays with six new workshops around energy, colour, animals and space exploration.